Altisource Asset Management (NYSEAMERICAN:AAMC) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report published on Wednesday morning.
+StockNews.com began coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research note released on Friday.
 The firm issued a hold rating on the asset manager’s stock.

-Large investors have recently modified their holdings of the business.
-Accretive Wealth Partners LLC purchased a new position in shares of Altisource Asset Management during the 1st quarter valued at about $182,000.
-Laurel Wealth Advisors Inc. purchased a new position in shares of Altisource Asset Management during the 1st quarter valued at about $430,000.
-Finally, Biltmore Family Office LLC purchased a new position in Altisource Asset Management in the 1st quarter worth approximately $507,000.
-Institutional investors own 15.87% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of AAMC.
+Laurel Wealth Advisors Inc. bought a new stake in shares of Altisource Asset Management during the 1st quarter worth approximately $430,000.
+Accretive Wealth Partners LLC bought a new stake in shares of Altisource Asset Management during the 1st quarter worth approximately $182,000.
+Finally, Biltmore Family Office LLC bought a new stake in shares of Altisource Asset Management during the 1st quarter worth approximately $507,000.
+Hedge funds and other institutional investors own 15.87% of the company’s stock.

 Altisource Asset Management Company Profile